 These findings are critical given the widespread use of GLP1 receptor agonists, especially in patients managing both diabetes and obesity.
 The results align with previous studies conducted in the U.S. and France, which also found no significant link between GLP1 drugs and thyroid cancer.

-This content is generated from the original article [original article] and it’s under Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
+This content is generated from the original article which is an Open Access article distributed in accordance with the terms of the Creative Commons Attribution (CC BY 4.0) license, which permits others to distribute, remix, adapt and build upon this work, for commercial use, provided the original work is properly cited.